Four glass wall lamps with bunches of grapes, 20th century

 Description

-Four glass applications with grape clusters made from printed glass in green, blue, yellow, and amethyst colors, with a socket holder for E14 bulb inside, accessible after unscrewing three pressure screws on the ring nut above.
+Four glass applications with grape clusters made from printed glass in green, blue, yellow, and amethyst colors, with a socket holder for E14 bulbs inside, accessible by unscrewing three pressure screws on the ring nut above.
 These bunches are suspended on a chain hung from an iron bracket, with twisted ends and a central reinforcement secured with riveted nails.
-They have Italian origins and date from around 1960.
+They are of Italian origin and date from around 1960.
 In good technical condition.
 The chain length is, of course, adjustable.
 The provided measurements are for the entire set; the bouquet itself measures approximately 23.5 cm in height and 12 inches in diameter.

 Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
 The Baroque style, derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl—was characterized by highly ornate, luxurious furniture designed to exude splendor and play a significant role in opulence.
 Materials were selectively chosen to emphasize the grandeur of these pieces.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which often resembles the historical period.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is often designed with a strong resemblance to the historical period.
 The Renaissance style, flourishing in the 15th and 16th centuries, also left a significant mark on furniture design.
-Renaissance furniture was quite heavy and robust, using dark stains, moldings, strong bases, and bas-reliefs.
+Renaissance furniture was quite heavy and robust, often using dark stains, moldings, sturdy bases, and relief decorations.
 These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly defined chest furniture.
 Mythology and ancient themes were also popular, with supports and legs often taking animal forms.

 Lion paws and eagle heads are common motifs in Renaissance-style furniture.
-Many global brands now recreate such pieces, inspired by Italian and French artisans, as a tribute to the beauty of Renaissance antiques.
+Currently, many global brands reproduce such furniture, inspired by Italian and French craftsmen, as a tribute to the beauty of Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
 This is especially crucial when selecting a luxurious antique for your interior.

-The key aspect of stylish antique furniture is originality.
-Ultimately, this is vital from the customer’s perspective, as many fakes circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We also have experts, art appraisers, and historians from around the world at your disposal.
+The most important aspect of stylish antique furniture is originality.
+Ultimately, this is vital from the customer’s perspective, as many counterfeit products circulate on the market.
+Luxury Products provides documentation confirming the authenticity of each item, matching the description and photos.
+We also have access to art appraisers, historians, and experts from around the world.

 Attributes / Details